-Hard copy piracy in Mexico persists and takes many forms, including CD-R and DVD-R burning of music, audiovisual and videogame discs (widely available in numerous street markets); unauthorized camcording of films in theaters; unlicensed use of software by enterprises, and unauthorized photocopying of books at universities.
+Even with the large-scale enforcement actions in 2014, hard copy piracy persists, including CD-R and DVD-R burned discs of music, audiovisual and video games (as well as circumvention devices), all widely available in numerous street markets.
+In addition, major problems persist including the unauthorized camcording of films in theaters - over 24 American feature films were sourced from illicit camcords in Mexico in 2014, as well as the unauthorized photocopying of books at universities.